H&M is being accused of a dishonest sizing policy that body-shames shoppers.

-A similar complaint toward H&M was made in May when a size-12 woman shopping at a store in England requested a dress in a size 18 after the size 16 was so tight on her that “I could barely breathe.”
+A similar complaint toward H&M was made in May when a size 12 woman shopping at a store in England requested a dress in a size 18 after the size 16 was so tight on her that “I could barely breathe.”
 She implored the store on Facebook, “Please sort your sizes out because this is absolutely ridiculous!” while sharing photos of herself wearing the too-small garment in the dressing room.

 However, the discrepancy in sizing is not limited to H&M — J.Crew, Boohoo, and American Eagle Outfitters have all been accused of similar practices.
-That includes stores that participate in “vanity sizing,” a system that involves labeling clothes smaller than they actually are, in order to make customers feel good about buying the item.
+That includes stores that participate in “vanity sizing,” a system that involves labelling clothes smaller than they actually are, in order to make customers feel good about buying the item.

 “Clothing, at its best, is used for self-expression and feeling good about yourself,” Lauren Coulman, the founder of Free to Be OK With Me, tells Yahoo Style.
 “At its most functional, it enables people to live their lives comfortably and freely, but at its worst, it’s another stick to beat ourselves up with about our bodies, and their adherence to socially defined standards.”

 The solution isn’t to have customers accept the fact that they just can’t wear certain brands.
 According to Coulman, on a base level, the language used to describe clothes — “extra,” “plus,” in other words, “more than sufficient” — must also change.